Where to start

 - What things am I passionate about?

 Use our online quizzes and tools to help get started.
-They'll help you to understand what's important to you, and give you some ideas for where your career should head next.
+They'll help you understand what's important to you, and give you some ideas about where your career should head next.

-Looking at the broad areas of work that interest you is an important first step when planning your career or thinking of making changes to it.
-Take these interests into account when considering jobs or study.
+Knowing what your interests are can help you plan or change your career.
 If you are able to find an environment that suits your interests, you are likely to be happier in what you do.

-Your personal values can play a part in your career decisions.
-Knowing what is important to you in a job can help you narrow down your career options.
-And finding a career that fits with your values can help you feel more satisfied in your work.
+Knowing what is important to you in a job can help you narrow down your career options, and finding a career that fits with your values can help you feel more satisfied in your work.

 Working out what skills you have, then matching them to different jobs, can open up career options you may never have thought of.